awslabs/project-lakechain/examples/end-to-end-use-cases/building-a-rag-pipeline/README.md

 Since the OpenSearch domain deployed in this example resides in a new isolated VPC that's not accessible from the public Internet, you will need to use a bastion host in that VPC to access the OpenSearch domain from your local machine.

 > 💁 You can for example use an EC2 bastion host to establish a soft VPN connection to your VPC using [`sshuttle`](https://github.com/sshuttle/sshuttle).
-Alternatively, you can also run this example within an [AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/welcome.html) instance located in the same VPC as the OpenSearch endpoint.

 The URL of the OpenSearch domain is displayed in the CDK outputs as `OpenSearchEndpoint`, and you can check whether you have access using the following command.